FIRST CARE MEDICAL CLINIC

-Immunizations prevent the spread of communicable diseases and help keep you healthy.
-At First Care Medical Clinic, every member of your family can receive the vaccinations they need (including flu shots) at any of the five North Carolina locations in Monroe, Albemarle, Gastonia, and two offices in Charlotte, as well as a clinic in Rock Hill, South Carolina.
-Book your immunization appointment through the website or call the office nearest you directly to schedule.
+Immunizations and vaccine shots prevent the spread of communicable diseases and help keep you healthy.
+At First Care Medical Clinic, we offer many routine immunizations and boosters (including flu shots) on a walk-in basis at any of the five North Carolina locations in Monroe, Albemarle, Gastonia, and two offices in Charlotte, as well as our clinic in Rock Hill, South Carolina.
+We also offer immunizations required for travel, school, and childcare centers.

 Immunizations train your immune system to become strong enough to fight off foreign invaders that can make you very ill.
 These injections each work a little differently.

 For instance, live vaccines (such as chickenpox vaccines) include small amounts of weak forms of the virus or bacteria.
 While you won’t get sick, these invaders are just enough to help your immune system recognize them and learn how to fight them if it needs to in the future.